The WHY in Business Processes: Discovery of Causal Execution Dependencies: Introduction and Motivation

 \section{Introduction and Motivation}

-Process mining (PM) aims at gaining insights into the business processes of organizations by analyzing event data recorded in their information systems, for the sake of business improvement.
-Typical process mining techniques are inherently associational, approaching process discovery from a time precedence perspective, i.e., they discover ordering constraints among the process’ activities.

-Causal inference techniques are largely concerned with discerning associative relationships and causal relationships.
-Associative relationships are between two variables where a change in one variable is associated with a change in another.
+Process mining (PM) aims to gain insights into an organization's business processes by analyzing event data recorded in its information systems, with the goal of improving business operations.
+Typical process mining techniques are inherently associational, approaching process discovery from a time precedence perspective, i.e., they discover ordering constraints among the process’ activities. \chdeleted[id=del]{Causal inference techniques are largely concerned with discerning associative relationships and causal relationships.} \chadded[id=add]{Such a}\chdeleted[id=del]{A}ssociative relationships are between two variables where a change in one variable is associated with a change in another.
 In contrast, causal relationships describe the connection between a cause and its effect, where the cause is an event that contributes to the production of another event, the effect~\cite{Pearl2000}.

-Identification of causal relationships is key to the ability to reason about the consequences of interventions.
-One of the fundamental goals of causal analysis is not only to understand exactly what causes a specific effect but rather to be able to conclude if certain interventions account for the formation of certain outcomes, thus, being able to answer questions of the form: Does the execution of a certain activity in a loan approval process entail a delay in the handling of the application? or if the same activity is skipped, may the process duration be shortened?
+\chadded[id=add]{In this paper, we focus on employing causal discovery to identify a new type of process execution causal view.} Identification of causal relationships is key to the ability to reason about the consequences of interventions.
+One of the fundamental goals of causal analysis is not only to understand exactly what causes a specific effect but rather to be able to conclude if certain interventions account for the formation of certain outcomes, thus, being able to answer questions of the form: Does the execution of a certain activity in a loan approval process entail a delay in the handling of the application? \chdeleted[id=del]{o}\chadded[id=add]{O}r if the same activity is skipped, may the process duration be shortened?

 Typical process discovery techniques rely on time precedence among the activities in the event log, denoted by a \texttt{directly-follows} relationship \cite{van2016process}.
-This may sometimes be deceiving, due to the associative nature of such relationships, presenting an execution order that is different than the causal execution order inherent in the event-log.
+This may sometimes be deceiving, due to the associative nature of such relationships, presenting an execution order that is different than the causal execution order inherent in the event log.
 Associative relationships are not enough to develop the causal understandings necessary to inform intervention recommendations as aforementioned.
 In order to understand which intervention should be made to improve a process outcome, we first must understand the causal chains that tie the unfolding of the processes generating our data.

 As a simple example, we consider in Fig~\ref{fig:bp} a Petri-net~\cite{van2016process} depicting some of the final steps in a loan approval business process (BP), with its executions recorded in a log file.
 In this BP, the $Accept$ task precedes sending the client an email notification about the acceptance of the loan while also sending its records for archival retention.
 Note that the duration of the $Archive$ task is usually longer than that of the $Email$ task.
 Subsequently, the application is closed in the system and all corresponding paperwork is disposed of.